Maximizing the impact of remittances on development

 The next edition of the Forum will take place in Nairobi (Kenya) on 16 to 18 June 2021, and will focus on Africa.

 The FFR also coordinated the effort towards formal adoption of the International Day of Family Remittances (16 June) by the United Nations General Assembly.
 The day aims to raise awareness of the fundamental contribution of migrant workers not only to their families and communities back home, but also to wider sustainable development in their countries of origin.

-In 2019, IFAD launched the #FamilyRemittances2030 campaign, to engage public and private sector entities in supporting one billion people reach their own SDGs by taking action towards reduction of transfer costs and provision of financial services for migrants and their families.
+In 2020, IFAD launched the #FamilyRemittances campaign “Building resilience in times of crisis”, to engage public and private sector entities in supporting one billion people - migrants and their families - build resilience in these times of crisis, by taking action towards reduction of transfer costs and provision of financial services.

 In early 2019, the FFR started implementation of a new initiative, the Platform for Remittances, Investments and Migrants' Entrepreneurship in Africa (PRIME Africa), aimed at maximizing the impact of remittances for millions of families in Africa, contributing to foster local economic opportunities in the migrants' countries of origin.

 The impact of migrants' remittances and investment on rural youth